pablodecm/phd_thesis/src/010_introduction.md

 of study does not
 imply that the journey towards valuable scientific knowledge in this area will be a simple one.
-On the contrary, as the following chapters will be made evident, this undertaking poses grand technical and non-technical challenges which in many cases require novel solutions.
+On the contrary, as the following chapters will make evident, this undertaking poses grand technical and non-technical challenges which in many cases require novel solutions.
 Furthermore, the problems at hand are often closely related with those present in other research or technological fields, so their findings